thomasWeise/aitoa/book/metaheuristics/memeticAlgorithm/README.md

 Actually, we can omit the unary operator in the MA as it is already used in the local search and always apply the binary operator to generate new points.
 In the following generations, the local search will then refine the combinations of local optima.

-### Algorithm: Hybridized EA and Neighborhood-Enumerating Hill Climber
+### Algorithm: EA Hybridized with Neighborhood-Enumerating Hill Climber

 The basic $(\mu+\lambda)$&nbsp;Memetic Algorithm is given below and implemented in [@lst:MA].